emqx/eip/active/0021-msg-batch-for-resources.md

 So that the old resource layer is divided into two parts: "resource workers" and "resource management".

 The "resource workers" is a pool maintains several worker processes.
-It is the component for querying external resources, maintaining the message cache (`replayq`), and sending the messages to the drivers.
+It is the component for querying external resources, maintaining the message queue (`replayq`), and sending the messages to the drivers.

 The "resource management" part is the old resource layer, and remains unchanged as before, which is responsible for resource management operations.